Riadabd/edit_core/README.md

 - `Buffer`: Stores the text as a vector of lines.
 - `Cursor`: Row and column position (character-based).
 - `Viewport`: Visible window with row/column offsets and size.
-- `Action`: Editing actions (movement, insertion, deletion, newline).
+- `Action`: Editing actions (character movement, word movement, insertion, deletion, newline).
 - `Editor`: Applies actions to a buffer while managing cursor, viewport, and dirty state.

 ### `Buffer`